Polycarbonate Injection Molding

 What is PC material

-Unlike many other standard plastics, polycarbonate’s exceptional optical clarity allows it to maintain transparency even in thicker sections, which is why injection molded polycarbonate often used for products like lenses, light covers, and protective screens.
+Unlike many other standard plastics, polycarbonate’s exceptional optical clarity enables it to maintain transparency even in thicker sections, which is why injection molded polycarbonate is often used for products like lenses, light covers, and protective screens.

 Key Properties that Distinguish Polycarbonate (PC) from Other Plastics: